 Shopping habits are changing, a trend significantly accelerated by the market disruption caused by COVID-19.*

 There is a crisis occurring on the high street as consumers turn increasingly to online outlets.
-In the early days of this revolution it was assumed that sectors like fashion and beauty, which traditionally rely on trying on items before purchasing, might not be affected.
+In the early days of this revolution, it was assumed that sectors like fashion and beauty, which traditionally rely on trying on items before purchasing, might not be affected.
 But then shoppers worked out that they could treat their home as the fitting room, ordering a selection of items and sending back the ones they don’t want.
-Now these sectors too are migrating to the Internet and leaving a vacuum on the high street, as evidenced by House of Fraser’s announcement this month that it is closing half of its retail stores.
+Now, these sectors too are migrating to the Internet and leaving a vacuum on the high street, as evidenced by House of Fraser’s announcement this month that it is closing half of its retail stores.

 For a beauty brand to stand out in this new digital marketplace, it needs to embrace all these innovations, as well as other emotive factors such as the ethics of animal-free products and recyclable packaging, and the optimisation of launch schedules to coincide with a much more flexible calendar than the traditional Christmas and other key dates.

-Above all, it needs to be able to guarantee the same feeling of quality and impact on the doorstep as has been traditionally provided in the boutique.
+Above all, brands it needs to be able to guarantee the same feeling of quality and impact on the doorstep as has been traditionally provided in the boutique.

 Using 3pl to harness the D2C beauty boom

-At ILG we are helping our Beauty partners to thrive in the D2C marketplace by enabling competitive advantage in the following ways:
+At ILG, we are helping our Beauty partners to thrive in the D2C marketplace by enabling competitive advantage in the following ways.:

 - Brand differentiation

-In order to create impact on the doorstep, your brand values must be maintained through the packaging of your products.
+In order to create an impact on the doorstep, your brand values must be maintained through the packaging of your products.
 We work very hard to make sure the outer packaging is sufficiently robust to protect the inner packaging, which delivers the wow factor.
-Charlotte Tilbury eye shadow, which won Most Photographable Packaging at the Vogue Beauty Awards, is a prime example.
+Charlotte Tilbury eyeshadow, which won Most Photographable Packaging at the Vogue Beauty Awards, is a prime example.
 We also help our Beauty partners with their remarketing to customers, delivering branded messaging to stimulate additional sales or convey key messages.

-- Ethics & demonstrating clear brand values
+- Demonstrating clear brand values on ethical issues

 Beauty brands are responding, both by working increasingly with plant-based products and making a much more conscious effort to use recyclable packaging.
 Our packaging for Trinny London includes a protective bubble bag which doubles as a temporary make-up bag – just one of many examples of packaging being designed to be reusable.

-- Delivery choices
+- Customisable delivery choices

 Linked to personalisation is the importance of offering delivery that is appropriate to basket value.
-From a 3pl perspective, that means providing our customers with a range of carriage and delivery options, from standard services for low value items to express services for high value, prestige purchases.
+From a 3pl perspective, that means providing our customers with a range of carriage and delivery options, from standard services for low-value items to express services for high-value, prestige purchases.

-With the impact of the Coronavirus pandemic, previous consumer priorities around delivery have been somewhat shaken up.
+With the impact of the Covid pandemic, previous consumer priorities around delivery have been somewhat shaken up.
 Some users are happy to lower their expectations around speed in favour of safety and security.
 What this means for brands is that you may find your options opening up for a wider range of delivery priorities, making it more important than ever that you work with a delivery provider that offers flexibility.

-- Flexible 3PL to fit your schedule
+- Flexible 3pl to fit your brand’s schedule

 Working with key influencers to promote their products gives Beauty brands a much wider range of opportunities to peg new launches to significant occasions, such as an influencer’s birthday, record or film release etc. This requires your 3pl to have the capability to gear up quickly for big promotions.
 It also requires warehouse capacity, new packaging, staff training and, of course, the addition of a new line to the inventory.
 For a launch to be seamless, your 3pl needs to be able to take all this in their stride and maintain the standard associated with your products.